finkbeca/Notes/content/docs/blockchain/_index.md

 - Enables more privacy for accounts
 - Reduces onboarding cost for new members

 This works as a relay server can send a user's transaction for them and pay themselves for the gas cost.
-Instead of signing an Ethereum trasaction, users sign a message containing information about a transaction that they wish to be executed and sent ona relay server.
+Instead of signing an Ethereum transaction, users sign a message containing information about a transaction that they wish to be executed and sent ona relay server.
 The relay server is then refunded for the gas cost by the paymaster contract.

 Each dapp having an relay service , provides this service at-cost to each user.
-If one dapp's relay server would of went down then the transactios can be routed to another dapp's relay server with a premenium fee.
-This stregthens the overall network.
+If one dapp's relay server would of went down then the transaction can be routed to another dapp's relay server with a premium fee.
+This strengthens the overall network.

-In the GSn all acesss and refund logic is implemented within the paymaster contract.
+In the GSn all access and refund logic is implemented within the paymaster contract.
 A paymaster has a gas tank of ETH in the RelayHub and can implement logic to decide whether to accept, or reject a meta transaction.
 (This could because it only accepts whitelisted users, or some other contract method used for onboarding).

 To use meta transactions ```msg.sender``` is replaced with ```_msgSender()```.